 Yes - HLA Images FAQ.
 Here is a figure from the document showing a variety of artifacts associated with very bright objects.

 Due to the diversity of the Hubble data, this is a hard question to answer.
 We have taken a three-pronged approach to address it.
 We first examine a few specific datasets, comparing magnitudes directly for repeat measurements.
 The second approach is to compare repeat measurements in the full database.
 While this provides a better representation of the entire dataset, it can also be misleading since the tails of the distributions are generally caused by a small number of bad images and bad source lists.
 The third approach is to produce a few well-known astronomical figures (e.g., color-magnitude diagram for the outer disk of M31 from Brown et al 2009) based on HSC data, and compare them with the original study.
-See Whitmore et al. (2015) for a more detailed treatment of these and other cases.

 For our first case we examine the repeat measurements in the globular